What is the 'Approach Failed' error?

 Debris can restrict the build platform from reaching it’s destination.

 This debris can be caused by parts detaching during printing and floating around.

 The best way to avoid any debris in the build tray is by performing a build tray clean.

-2. Calibration screw is not sufficiently tight
+2. Platform is not sufficiently tight